Neosprings/neoserv/README.md

 Code in this repo (`fetch.sh`, `neoserv.sh`, this README) is released under the **MIT License**.

 The tools fetched by `fetch.sh` retain their **own original licenses** held by their respective authors.
 This repo redistributes nothing.
 Every file is pulled directly from its upstream source at install time.

-Issues, PRs, and additions to the tool list welcome.